bwyss/turf-custom/README.md

-# turf_circle
+# turf custom

-The circle module from Turf
-Includes the circle modules from https://turfjs-builder.herokuapp.com/
+Includes the circle and distance modules from https://turfjs-builder.herokuapp.com/